KSMM-FM

-KSMM-FM (101.5 MHz) is a radio station licensed to serve the community of Liberal, Kansas, United States.
+KSMM-FM (101.5 FM) is a radio station licensed to serve the community of Liberal, Kansas, United States.
 The station is owned by Kansas Broadcast Company, LLC.
 It airs a Regional Mexican music format.

 The station was assigned the call sign KSLS by the Federal Communications Commission on April 10, 1978.
 In the 1980s, under that call sign, it was part of the "LS Network" of Kansas radio entrepreneur Larry Steckline.
 The station changed its call sign to KSMM-FM on February 15, 2008.